American Conservation Experience – Pacific West Northern Region

 • Housing (volunteer housing, tents, limited facilities) is included both on and off project days

-• US Citizens and permanent resident
+• US Citizens and US permanent residents

 • To prove eligibility and citizenship, members must be able to provide ORIGINALS of the following documents: 1) Social Security card, 2) Passport or Birth certificate, 3) Photo ID (passport, driver’s license, military license, or student ID)